Pension Planning

 • "We want to understand the full cost of CSG and CRDS on our pension income"

-• "We want to ensure we are claiming the full DTA protection available on our State Pension"
+• "We want to ensure we are claiming the full DTA protection available on our pensions"

 Then the next step is usually a structured conversation about your specific pension structure and French tax position.
 Not because something is urgent.
-But because France gives you time (before you become tax resident) to understand the tax impact and plan accordingly.
+But because the period before you become tax resident in France is the rare window where calm planning is possible.

 The best time to understand the French tax cost of your UK pensions is before you take the first payment.
 The second-best time is immediately after arriving in France.
 The worst time is when you are filing your first French tax return and realising you have taken the PCLS at the wrong time or structured your drawdown inefficiently.